sjawhar/no-wander/docs/Usage/Usage.md

 **`-g, --gradient-metrics`**
 Print metrics in Gradient chart format every epoch.
 Default is false

-#### Usage Notes
+#### Specifying Layers
-* If `--shuffle-samples` is not true, only samples belonging to contiguous sequences of length `--sequence-size` are used.
-* Layer specification parameters (e.g. `--lstm`, `--conv1d`) should be list of objects in JSON format, where each object in the list contains the specification of a single layer.
+`--layers` should be list of objects in JSON format, where each object in the list contains the specification of a single layer.
+The `type` key in each object must correspond to the name of a Layer class in `tensorflow.keras.layers`.
 To create only one layer, you can also use a single JSON object instead of an array of length 1.
 Please refer to the YAML files in the .ps_project folder for examples.

+In general layers use their default values as specified in the Keras/TensorFlow documentation, with the following exceptions:
+* `Dense` and `Conv1D` layers default to `activation="relu"`.
+* An `LSTM` layer defaults to `return_sequences=False` if it is the final LSTM layer and `return_sequences=True` otherwise.

-* Each layer specification object can include one or more regularization parameters (e.g. `kernel_regularizer`).
-The value of these parameters should be either a string or a dict.
-For example:
+Each layer specification object can include one or more regularization parameters (e.g. `kernel_regularizer`).
+The value of these parameters should be either a string or a dict:
   * `"l1"` or `"l2"` will create the corresponding regularizer with default parameters.
-  * `{"l1": 0.1, "l2": 0.2}` will create an l1_l2 regularizer with parameters `l1=0.1, l2=0.2`.
+  * `{"l1": 0.1, "l2": 0.2}` will create an `l1_l2` regularizer with parameters `l1=0.1, l2=0.2`.
 You don't need to include both l1 and l2 values.

+#### Other Notes
+* If `--shuffle-samples` is not true, only samples belonging to contiguous sequences of length `--sequence-size` are used.
+* If you include more flags in your command that are not listed above, they will be passed as kwargs to `model.fit()`.